Skip to main content

 Creating advanced data set queries

-The Explore education statistics (EES) API allows you to query data sets using a syntax that can express highly complex criteria.
+The explore education statistics (EES) API allows you to query data sets using a syntax that can express highly complex criteria.

 In this guide, you’ll learn about: